 - Opportunities for music and performing arts (drama and dance), including an acclaimed whole-school musical performance each year.

-- Japanese language and culture studies.
+- Japanese language and culture studies one semester per year.

 New concepts are introduced and demonstrated by the teacher then the whole group has a chance to work through examples and applications.
 The student can then consolidate and investigate further through individual activities.